"Price is what you pay. Value is what you get."

 The Federal Direct Subsidized Student Loan, Federal Direct Unsubsidized Student Loan, Federal Parent PLUS Program and Alternative/Private loans are all options for CCS students.

 Once you subtract all of these cuts - you get your actual cost.
-While the actual cost and financial aid packages are different for each student based on merit and other criteria, the average scholarship and grant amount (money is that not re-paid) for incoming students last year was $20,000.
+While the actual cost and financial aid packages are different for each student based on merit and other criteria, the average scholarship and grant amount (money that is not re-paid) for incoming students last year was $21,475.
 Really!

 So What's Next?